 - the management of the end of life of ICT equipment

-- a definition of global KPI modelling for green smart cities
+- the definition of global KPI modelling for green smart cities

-A full list of related standards in the public domain is accessible via the EE committee page.
+A full list of related standards in the public domain is accessible via the EE, ATTM and OEU committee pages.